Chosen people

 Throughout history, various groups of people have seen themselves as the chosen people of a deity, for a particular purpose.
 The phenomenon of "chosen people" is well known among the Israelites and Jews, where the term (עם סגולה / העם הנבחר) refers to the Israelites as being selected by Yahweh to worship only him and to fulfill the mission of proclaiming his truth throughout the world.
-Some claims of chosenness are based on parallel claims of Israelite ancestry, as is the case for the Christian Identity and Black Hebrew sects—both which regard themselves (and not Jews) as the "true Israel".
+Some claims of chosenness are based on parallel claims of Israelite ancestry, as is the case for the Christian Identity and Black Hebrew Israelite sects—both which regard themselves (and not Jews) as the "true Israel".
 Others see the concept as spiritual, whereby individuals who genuinely believe in God are considered to be the "true" chosen people, "the elect".
 This view is common among many Christian denominations which historically believed that the church replaced Israel as the people of God.

 Anthropologists commonly regard claims of chosenness as a form of ethnocentrism.

 The concept of a people favoured or selected by God—summarizable in slogans such as —can feed into generalised nationalism.